GemHunt/nvidia-gpu-cloud-with-titan/README.md

 * Follow the directions at:
 * http://docs.nvidia.com/ngc/ngc-titan-setup-guide/index.html
 * Make script files by copying out of Firefox(Chrome copies wrong)

-* Don’t run sudo apt-get update until things don’t work
-* Don’t use sudo until things don’t work
+* I keeping having to run second script more than once.
+If so:

-* add to second script:
+* Remove reboot at end to make sure the second script works
+* You might have to run manually:
 * sudo rm /etc/apt/sources.list.d/cuda.list
 * sudo apt-key add /var/nvidia-driver-local-repo-387.34/7fa2af80.pub
-* Remove reboot at end to make sure the second script works

 **Using Nvidia GPU Cloud with Titan Usage:**